karstenpedersen/obsidian-advanced-random-note/README.md

 You can query files by their tags.
 Do this by specifying the `tag:` keyword.
 After this, you can write multiple tags that should be included and excluded from the file.

 -   If tags should not be in the file, then write `!` in front of them, like this: `tag: idea !complete`.
-This will get files which have the `idea` tag, but not the `complete` tag.
+This will get files that have the `idea` tag, but not the `complete` tag.
 -   You can also write `#` in front of the tags, like this: `#idea` and `!#complete`,

 #### Paths